Skip to main content

 Specify:

-• <certificate_uuid> is the universally unique identifier (UUID) of the certificate that you copied in the Add or issue certificate instruction;
+• <certificate_uuid> — the universally unique identifier (UUID) of the certificate that you copied in the instructions Add or issue a certificate;

-You can accelerate the propagation of changes to a resource record to caching servers.
-To do this, a few days before the planned change, reduce the TTL of the recording to the lowest possible value.
-Then, at the designated time, change the resource record, and when the change propagates to the caching servers, return the TTL to its previous value.
+You can speed up the propagation of changes to a resource record to caching servers.
+To do this, reduce the TTL of the record to the lowest possible value a few days before the planned change.
+Then change the resource record at the scheduled time, and when the change propagates to the caching servers, return the TTL to the previous value.

-3. From the menu ( ) of the A-record, select Edit.
+3. On the menu. of the A-record group, select Edit.

-4. Change the IP address to the load balancer address.
-The IP address of the load balancer can be viewed in control panel under Cloud PlatformBalancers.
+4. Change the IP address to that of the load balancer.
+The IP address of the load balancer can be viewed in the control panels under Cloud platformBalancers → tab Balancers → balancer's card.

 5. Click Save.

-7. Optional: check resource record.
-If the resource record has not been updated after 72 hours, create a ticket.
+7. Optional: check the resource record.
+If the resource record has not been updated after 72 hours, file a ticket.

 8. Verify that requests are only coming to the load balancer and there are no requests from users on the server.